 At age 16, I thought that aspiring to holiness was out of the question.
 If you really wanted to be holy, I thought, you had to be a priest, nun, or brother.
 And you had to spend your days doing “religious stuff” like praying, preaching, teaching catechism, or serving the poor.
 But I had developed an interest in the opposite sex and was headed toward a career in music.
 So I was disqualified.
 The best I could hope for was to avoid breaking the 10 commandments, get to confession when I failed, not miss Mass on Sunday and toss a few bucks in the collection each week.
-That way, I could at least make it to heaven after a stay in Purgatory.
-But true sanctity, that was out of my reach.
+That way, I could at least make it to heaven after a lengthy stay in Purgatory.
+But true sanctity?
+That was out of my reach.

-If holiness were about marital status or what you did for a living, I would have been right But the Second Vatican Council made very clear that my assumptions were wrong.
+If holiness were about marital status or what you did for a living, I would have been right.
+But the Second Vatican Council made very clear that my assumptions were wrong.
 Holiness is not about what you do but with how much love you do it.
 Holiness is really the perfection of faith, hope, and sharing in God’s very nature, which is love (I John 4:8).
 We are talking about a special kind of love here, the love that gives freely of itself to another, that even lays down its own priorities, interests, and very life, for another.

 So is holiness difficult to attain?
 No. It is impossible.
 At least on our own steam.
 But that’s the thrill of it all.
 God invites us into an intimate relationship with Him through Jesus.
 He takes up residence within us and makes it possible to love with His love.
 Grace is the love of God that comes into our hearts as a free, undeserved gift and enables us to be like God.

 So that means spending all our time in chapel?
 No it means doing daily, ordinary things with extraordinary love.
 The Virgin Mary, our greatest example of holiness, was a housewife and a mother.
-Jesus and his foster father, St. Joseph, apparently spend most of their lives doing manual labor.
+Jesus and his foster father, St. Joseph, apparently spent most of their lives doing manual labor.
 But when Mary did the wash, she did it for love When Joseph made a table, he did it for love.
 When hardship and danger threatened, they met it with faith, hope, and love.

 So holiness is for every baptized person, regardless of personality type, career, age, race, or marital status.
 In baptism, we are all reborn with the spiritual muscles necessary to get us across the finish line.
 Yet these muscles must be nourished and exercised if they are ever to develop and carry us the full distance.
 God provides the necessary nourishment in the Word of God and the Eucharist.
 And he sends us ample opportunities to exercise.